Public Records & Services in Piedmont

 Arrest Records

-The Canadian County Sheriff's Office serves as the primary repository for arrest records throughout Canadian County.
+The Canadian County Sheriff's Office is the primary repository for arrest records throughout Canadian County.
 Residents and attorneys seeking these records can make requests by contacting the Sheriff's Office directly.
 A typical record contains the individual's name, charges filed, booking date, and which agency made the arrest.
 The Oklahoma Open Records Act ensures public access to this information, though certain details may be redacted to protect privacy in specific circumstances.

 Criminal Records